 - Teams can call one (1) minute time-out per game if needed except during the last 5 minutes of play.
 Your team MUST be in possession of the ball to call a time-out.

 - A default will occur if any team cannot field a squad 10 minutes after the official start time.
 If a team lends another team some players in order to have a game, a decision MUST be made as to whether or not it counts for league standings before the start of play.
 The league hopes that all games count as it is only for fun!!

-- Teams are comprised of 6 players and no goalie, with 2 women on the field at all times.
+- Teams are comprised of 6 players and no goalie.

 - The captains may agree to waive the rules regarding minimum people but this should be decided BEFORE the game begins.
 IF IT IS SPECIFICALLY AGREED THAT THE GAME COUNTS, IT COUNTS!

 VI.
 START OF PLAY

 - A kickoff is used to start or restart play: At the start of a match; after a goal has been scored; at the start of the second half.

 - The kickoff starts with all players on their own side of the field.
 The ball is stationary at the center point of the field and the opponents of the team taking the kickoff should be at least 10 paces away from the ball – until it is put into play.